 Acquisition of material from the Norfolk Southern Roadway Material Yard exceeded the space available in the building, requiring the lease of a “Brown Building” next door.
 The arrival of more material necessitated leasing space in an old auto repair shop known as “Charlie’s.”

 In April 2009, the Society reached an agreement with Norfolk Southern Corporation to use 5,000 square feet of space in their General Office Building(GOB) East building located on the grounds of their historic East End Shops.
-The GOB-East Archives houses archives collections donated to the Society by the Virginia Museum of Transportation and the Roanoke Chapter of the National Railway Historical Society.
-The N&W Railway Collection formerly on loan to Virginia Tech is also located here in the Norfolk Southern Archives section.
-The space made available by the agreement enabled the Society to vacate the two buildings next to its Salem Avenue Archives and terminate their leases.
-The Society continues to operate and maintain the Archives on Salem Avenue.
+This provided space needed to house archives collections recently donated to the Society by the Virginia Museum of Transportation and the Roanoke Chapter of the National Railway Historical Society.
+This also provided access to the N&W Railway Collection that was formerly housed in the Virginia Tech Library Special Collections department.

 The Archives maintains a library of over 1,000 railroad-themed books.
 While there are many books on the N&W and VGN railways, others cover different railroads or more generalized railroad topics.
 This collection includes a complete set of Annual Reports and employee magazines from the Norfolk and Western Railway.
 Other periodicals include Railway Age, Railway Mechanical Engineer, Poor’s Manual of Railroads, American Railway Engineering, Car Builder’s Cyclopedia, Railpace, Railroad Modeler, Trains, and Model Railroader.